Environmental impact of fracking in the United States: Air quality and methane emissions

 On April 17, 2012, the EPA issued cost-effective regulations, required by the Clean Air Act, which include the first federal air standards for natural gas wells that are hydraulically fractured.
 The final rules are expected to yield a nearly 95% reduction in VOC emissions from more than 11,000 new hydraulically fractured gas wells each year.
 This reduction would be accomplished primarily through capturing natural gas that escapes into the air, and making it available for sale.
 The rules would also reduce air toxins, which are known or suspected of causing cancer and other serious health effects, and emissions of methane, a potent greenhouse gas.

 A study published in the Proceedings of the National Academy of Sciences in April 2014 "identified a significant regional flux of methane over a large area of shale gas wells in southwestern Pennsylvania in the Marcellus formation and further identified several pads with high methane emissions.
 These shale gas pads were identified as in the drilling process, a preproduction stage not previously associated with high methane emissions."
 The study found that "Large emissions averaging 34 g CH4/s per well were observed from seven well pads determined to be in the drilling phase, 2 to 3 orders of magnitude greater than US Environmental Protection Agency estimates for this operational phase.
 The emissions from these well pads, representing ~1% of the total number of wells, account for 4–30% of the observed regional flux.
 More work is needed to determine all of the sources of methane emissions from natural gas production, to ascertain why these emissions occur and to evaluate their climate and atmospheric chemistry impacts."

 A two-day airborne survey of fracking sites in southwest Pennsylvania revealed drilling operations releasing plumes of methane 100 to 1,000 times the rate the EPA expects from that stage of drilling.

-In 2019, Howarth concluded that rising shale-gas production in North America has contributed significantly to the recent increase in global atmospheric methane.
+In 2019, Robert W. Howarth concluded that rising shale-gas production in North America has contributed significantly to the recent increase in global atmospheric methane.
 The ideas and perspectives piece from Howarth is controversial with a critical comment from Lewan (2020) and at odds with other papers including a 2019 review paper on atmospheric methane (Turner et al., PNAS 2019) and two earlier papers using stable isotopes (Schaefer et al., Science 2016; Schwietzke et al., Nature 2016).